The Marin Democratic Party

 Kate and her husband have lived in San Rafael since 1996 where they raised their two children.
 Kate has a MBA from Kellogg Graduate School of Management and a BA from Dartmouth College.

-Brian Colbert – San Anselmo City Council
+Brian Colbert – San Anselmo Town Council

 Brian Colbert is currently Vice Mayor of San Anselmo and serves on multiple county and local committees, including the Transportation Authority of Marin, and Marin Economic Recovery Task Force (a county-level group focused on post-COVID reopening and economic recovery).
 Brian recently spearheaded a public common space in the heart of San Anselmo leveraging county flood-control efforts.
 Prior to his election to Council in 2017, he was Chair of the San Anselmo Economic Development Committee.